nvibert/rpi-air-quality-wavefront/README.md

-# How to stream Air Quality Data from a Raspberry Pi with an AQ sensor to VMware Tanzu Observability by Wavefront
+# How to stream Air Quality Data from a Raspberry Pi with an AQ sensor to VMware Tanzu Observability
-Python Code to stream Air Quality Data from Raspberry Pi to VMware Tanzu Observability by Wavefront
+Python Code to stream Air Quality Data from Raspberry Pi to VMware Tanzu Observability

 For more details, please consult both these blog posts: